ameliatolles/guessing_game/README.md

-# The title of this project is **Guessing Game**
+# The title of this project is *Guessing Game*

 - Date and time at which make was run:
-Mon Jan 20 13:13:09 PST 2025
+Mon Jan 20 13:18:53 PST 2025

-- Number of lines in guessinggame.sh:
+- Number of line in guessinggame.sh:
 31